 There are lots of pictures of Bob Uecker, though it’s hard to find two that are alike.
 Here’s Bob Uecker playing with the Cardinals.
 Here’s Bob Uecker playing with the Milwaukee Braves.
 Here’s Bob Uecker and Merle Harmon calling a Milwaukee Brewers game while shirtless.
 (Always shirtless, that Uecker.)
 Here’s Bob Uecker on the set of a Miller Lite commercial.
 Here’s Bob Uecker getting choked by Andre The Giant.
 Here’s Bob Uecker yukking it up with Mr. Belvedere.
 Here’s Bob Uecker as Harry Doyle in Major League, spiking his drink with a splash of whiskey.
 Here’s Bob Uecker standing next to a bronze statue of Bob Uecker.

-Last week, Uecker began his 46th year as the voice of the Milwaukee Brewers, his 61st overall in baseball.
+Last week, Uecker began his 52nd year as the voice of the Milwaukee Brewers, his 67th overall in baseball.
 To call him an institution would be wrong—he represents institutions.
 Yes, he’s the voice of the Brewers—the only Brewers voice many have ever known—but he’s also an unlikely actor, a pitchman, an author, a perennial talk show guest, a perennial talk show anecdote, a one-time SNL host, a WWE Hall of Famer.
 Tune in to a Brewers radio broadcast right now and you’ll hear Uecker as an impassioned hawker of Usinger’s sausages and Pretzilla pretzel buns.
 He once talked about furries for 30 minutes.
-He’s had a stalker, for Christ’s sake.

-Uecker is also 82 years old.
+Uecker is also 88 years old.
 It’s painful to contemplate the mortality of the seemingly immortal, but it’s safe to say he’s winding down.
-Though still in good health (a 2010 heart surgery notwithstanding), he’s cut back on road games in recent years, electing to sit out most West Coast games and the long travel they entail.
+Though still in good health (a 2010 heart surgery and a 2018 spider bite notwithstanding), he’s cut back on games in recent years, electing to sit out most road games and the long travel they entail.
 Uecker claims he wants to finally get up and get out of here while behind the mic.
 There’s no reason to believe he’ll settle for anything less.

 So today, if anything, I urge you to find your Uecker.
 Maybe it’s a band.
 Maybe it’s a neighborhood.
 Maybe it’s a building.
 Maybe it’s the past.
 Maybe it’s the future.
 Whatever it is, find it, celebrate it, and share it.
 This is a city of endless experiences, and, like the pictures of a certain baseball announcer, no two are alike.
 “I didn’t get a lot of awards as a player,” Uecker once said.
 “But they did have a Bob Uecker Day Off for me once in Philly.”
 Let’s make every day your Uecker Day.